 Developmental Disability Definition

-According to the CDC a Developmental Disability is a disability that manifests before the person reaches twenty-two (22) years of age, constitutes a substantial disability to the affected individual, and is attributable to mental retardation or related conditions which include cerebral palsy, epilepsy, autism or other neurological condition when such condition results in impairment of general intellectual functioning or adaptive behavior similar to that of a person with mental retardation.
+According to the Centers for Disease Control and Prevention (CDC), a Developmental Disability is defined as a condition that emerges prior to an individual reaching the age of twenty-two (22) years.
+This disability significantly impacts the individual and is linked to mental retardation or related disorders, which may include conditions such as cerebral palsy, epilepsy, autism, or other neurological disorders.
+These conditions lead to impairments in general intellectual functioning or adaptive behavior that are comparable to those experienced by individuals with mental retardation.

 What are intellectual disabilities?